CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/40-translate-loader-api.md

 slug: reference/translate-loader-api
 ---

-The loader is responsible for providing translations to the application.
+The loader is responsible for providing translations to your application.
 It can deliver either embedded translations or load them from a server.

 ## API